serprex/Befunge/readme.md

 A month later I optimized indexing by having one dimension be a power of 2.
 The choices are 128x25 vs 80x32.
 The latter is much smaller, but somewhat unintuitive as it the memory layout puts vertical text side by side.
 I also observed that if I duplicated the VM 4 times I could reduce the instruction dispatch to not have to check direction.
 Changing direction works by changing VMs.

 #### Intermission
-During this time I moved out, read Fountainhead & Atlas Shrugged, & began college
+During this time I moved out, read _Fountainhead_ & _Atlas Shrugged_, & began college

 ### bejit
 Come December I made a first jab at bejit.
 It was a sea of malloc without any peepholing, & it outraced marsh with ease.
 Soon after I started on an optimizer which would iterate the entire 10240 loop cache cells when replacing a node.
 There were so many bugs.
 By February I gave up, rewrote it to use bytecode without optimizations, found performance comparable to marsh.
 Optimizations fixed that, & I moved on